-Our communities deserve clean, sustainable, homegrown energy and we believe North Carolina can lead the South into a 21st-century energy economy that’s built to last.
+Our communities deserve clean, sustainable, homegrown energy.
+We believe North Carolina can lead the South into a 21st-century energy economy that’s built to last.

-MountainTrue is dedicated to helping North Carolina communities reduce their energy footprint and fossil fuel usage.
-We have been working with local community members, policy makers and Duke Energy to bring our area the best and most sustainable solutions to our ever growing energy needs.
-If you have any questions about our energy efforts …
+MountainTrue is dedicated to helping North Carolina communities transition to renewable energy.
+We work with local community members, policymakers and utilities to bring our region sustainable solutions for our ever-growing energy needs.

-MountainTrue has been involved in environmental activism and conservation around energy for decades to ensure that our region is moving towards sustainable energy solutions.
-Together, with local support of other organizations and community member involvement, we have secured the retirement of Duke Energy’s Asheville coal plant, kept large transmission lines from cutting through our communities, helped residents find energy savings and worked with local and state government towards a future with cleaner energy.
+MountainTrue has been involved in environmental action and energy conservation for decades to ensure that our region is moving towards sustainable energy solutions.
+Together with partner organizations and our engaged community, we have secured the retirement of Duke Energy’s Asheville coal plant, kept large transmission lines from cutting through our communities, successfully advocated for North Carolina to order a full cleanup of all remaining coal ash pits in the state, and much more.

 Become a Member of the Recycling and Waste Team in Henderson County

-This task force promotes city, county and regional recycling programs, including curb-side pick-up, and advocates to improve Reduce, Reuse, and Recycling programs.
-The Recycling and Waste Team educates the public and policymakers about best practices by speaking at Commission meetings, writing letters to the editor, holding public forums, contacting school and businesses, and organizing eco-tours.
-For more information or to become a committee member, click the button below or email Gray Jernigan at email@example.com.
+This task force promotes city, county and regional recycling programs (including curb-side pick-up) and advocates to improve Reduce, Reuse, and Recycle programs.
+The Recycling and Waste Team educates the public and policymakers about best practices by speaking at Commission meetings, writing letters-to-the-editor, holding public forums, contacting schools and businesses, and organizing eco-tours.
+For more information or to become a committee member, email MountainTrue’s Southern Regional Director Gray Jernigan at email@example.com.

 Climate Listening Project